10 Financial New Year's Resolutions Everyone Should Make

 According to investment firm Fidelity, you should aim to save at least 15% of your gross income toward retirement.
 Check your contributions over the last year and divide the total by your annual gross income.
 If you’re not where you need to be, consider upping your contributions, even if you can only afford a little bit.

-As part of this resolution, if you have a 401(k) through your employer and it offers a matching contribution, make sure you’re getting the full match — that’s essentially free money and can be counted toward your 15% goal.
+As part of this resolution, if you have a tax-advantaged account like a 401(k) through your employer and it offers a matching contribution, make sure you’re getting the full match — that’s essentially free money and can be counted toward your 15% goal.

 8. Review Your Insurance Policies